Beauty-ku-mari/Weather-app/README.md

      const apiKey = 'YOUR_API_KEY';

-  2.Search for Weather
+  2. Search for Weather

      Enter the name of the city in the search input field.

      Click the "Search" button or press "Enter".

      The weather information will be displayed on the screen.